djeada/Statistics-Notes/notes/time_series_analysis/README.md

 ### Core with Focus on Practice

-- The **modeling_time_series.md** provides an introduction to various models used in time series analysis.
+- The **time_series_modeling.md** provides an introduction to various models used in time series analysis.
 - The **autoregressive_models.md** introduces AR models, which are a foundational approach in time series modeling.
 - The **moving_average_models.md** discusses MA models, which complement AR models in time series analysis.
+- The **arima_models.md** covers ARMA, ARIMA, and SARIMA modeling for stationary and seasonal data.

 ### More Mathematical Background